About This Article

 The purpose of this article is to determine whether it’s safe, or even advisable, to use a fertility lubricant when trying to conceive.
 As it appears there is much confusion around this question, we’ll discuss the difference between commercially available sex lubricants and fertility lubricants, and whether experts recommend the use of a lubricant when trying to achieve a pregnancy.

-Drugstores offer a variety of lubricant options, and any lubricant will do for everyday intercourse.
+Chemists offer a variety of lubricant options, and any lubricant will do for everyday intercourse.
 Many couples try to enhance the comfort and pleasure of intercourse by using a personal lubricant, and the question is whether this practice should continue for couples trying to conceive.
 We now know that many commonly sold lubricants can harm sperm, meaning that the likelihood of sperm being able to travel through the cervix and fallopian tubes to fertilise an egg is decreased.
 Obviously, any couple choosing a lubricant when trying to conceive will not be looking for a product that harms sperm function.
 And so we have a specific class of lubricants known as Fertility Lubricants, and these are lubricants that create no harm to sperm, making them safe for fertility use.

 Why Choose a Fertility-Friendly Lubricant?

 As mentioned above, many couples already use a lubricant for pleasure and comfort during lovemaking.
 However, if using a lubricant is not common practice for you as a couple, and you have sufficient cervical mucus when making love, then you probably don’t require the use of the fertility lubricant.
-The difference between everyday sex lubricants and fertility friendly lubricants is that a fertility lubricant is sperm friendly and has been designed to be a sperm safe alternative to a normal everyday lubricant.
+The difference between everyday personal lubricants and fertility friendly lubricants is that a fertility lubricant is sperm friendly and has been designed to be a sperm safe alternative to a normal everyday lubricant.

 How Do Fertility Lubricants Help with Conception?